SE-ML/se-ml.github.io/_best_practices/06-concerns.md

 survey_item: Our organisation offers safe channels for users and employees to raise concerns about privacy, safety, security, fairness, or other concerns related to our ML applications.
 ---

-Communication channels between users and developers can help to discuss issues, dilemmas or emergent concerns regarding ethical use of ML.
-Users may, for example, wish to raise concerns about (perceived) bias or inquire about how an ML system reached a dicision.
+Communication channels between users and developers can help to discuss issues, dilemmas or emergent concerns regarding ethical use of machine learning.
+Users may, for example, wish to raise concerns about (perceived) bias or inquire about how an machine learning system reached a decision.

 In order to facilitate communication, increase transparency and obtain feedback for your application, it is recommended to provide safe channels for users to raise concerns.